-1 Receivables Contracts
+Receivables Contracts

-1.1 Formalities.
+Formalities.
 In order to create an enforceable debt obligation of the obligor to the seller: (a) is it necessary that the sales of goods or services are evidenced by a formal receivables contract; (b) are invoices alone sufficient; and (c) can a receivable "contract" be deemed to exist as a result of the behaviour of the parties?

-Contracts with a value greater than ten times the Brazilian monthly minimum wage (approximately US\$4,000) must be undertaken in writing.
-Although not required, it is advisable that contracts with a smaller value are also evidenced by a written agreement to facilitate their judicial enforcement.
+Contracts with a value greater than ten times the Brazilian monthly minimum wage (approximately US\$2,700 on 25 February 2015) must be undertaken in writing.
+Although not required, it is advisable that contracts with a smaller value are also evidenced by a written agreement to facilitate its judicial enforcement.